rusinmt/Portfolio/Excel/readme.md

 The portfolio project entailed a comprehensive series of data management and analysis tasks.
 To begin, Power Query played a pivotal role in appending and transforming the data, ensuring its structure and organization for subsequent analysis.
 This initial step laid the foundation for a more in-depth exploration of the dataset.

-Subsequently, Power Pivot was employed to establish a data model, involving the creation of relationships between different data sets.
-This phase required a deeper understanding of the queried data to derive meaningful connections and insights.
+Subsequently, Power Pivot was employed to establish a data model, involving the creation of relationships between data.
+This phase required a deeper understanding of the queried dataset to derive meaningful connections and insights.

 ![datamodel](https://github.com/rusinmt/portfolio/assets/143091357/e67143ee-e4df-4e14-ba0f-20c2b831b28d)